 To report a theft you and your friend have these options:

-- You could go to your nearest police station or speak to your Safer Schools Officer or Safer Neighbourhoods Team.
+- You could go to your nearest police station, police contact point or speak to your Safer Schools Officer or Safer Neighbourhoods Team.
 If it's an emergency dial 999.

 - Call 101 - our non-emergency phone-number.

 - Report it online on the main Metropolitan Police Service website (some items cannot be reported online, such as mobile phones, so check first)

 - If you feel unable to talk to the police, you could call the Crimestoppers charity anonymously on 0800 555 111

 - Or for more information visit our How to contact us page on this site.

 Other tips for when something has been stolen

 Mobile phones are one of the most common items to be stolen.
 Here's what your friend needs to do: